Joshua Dobbs: 2015 season

 Dobbs entered the 2015 season as Tennessee's starting quarterback.
 He started and appeared in all 12 regular season games and the bowl game.
-To open Tennessee's season on September 5, Dobbs recorded 205 passing yards, two passing touchdowns, 89 rushing yards, and one rushing touchdown against the Bowling Green Falcons in a 59–30 win at Nissan Stadium in Nashville, Tennessee.
-In a 2OT 31–24 loss to the #19 Oklahoma Sooners in the Tennessee 2015 home opener, Dobbs had 125 passing yards, one passing touchdown, 12 rushing yards, and one rushing touchdown.
-In a 28–27 loss to SEC East rival Florida at Ben Hill Griffin Stadium, Dobbs had a season-high 136 rushing yards and had a 58-yard receiving touchdown thrown by teammate wide receiver Jauan Jennings on a trick play.
+To open Tennessee's season on September 5, Dobbs recorded 205 passing yards, two passing touchdowns, 89 rushing yards, and a rushing touchdown against the Bowling Green Falcons in a 59–30 victory at Nissan Stadium in Nashville, Tennessee.
+In a double overtime 31–24 loss to the #19 Oklahoma Sooners in the Tennessee 2015 home opener, he had 125 passing yards, a passing touchdown, 12 rushing yards, and a rushing touchdown.
+In a narrow 28–27 loss to SEC East rival Florida at Ben Hill Griffin Stadium, Dobbs had a season-high 136 rushing yards and had a 58-yard receiving touchdown thrown by teammate wide receiver Jauan Jennings on a trick play.
 Dobbs's touchdown reception against Florida was the first reception by a Tennessee quarterback since Peyton Manning caught a 10-yard pass from running back Jamal Lewis in 1997 against Arkansas.
 Against the rival #19 Georgia Bulldogs, Dobbs had a season-high 312 yards passing and three touchdowns to go along with 118 rushing yards and two touchdowns.
 His efforts in the game led Tennessee to their first win over the Bulldogs since 2009.
-Against the #8 Alabama Crimson Tide in their annual rivalry game, Dobbs had 171 yards passing and one passing touchdown in the narrow 19–14 loss at Bryant–Denny Stadium.
-Against rival South Carolina, Dobbs passed for 255 yards and two touchdowns in the 27–24 home victory.
+Against the #8 Alabama Crimson Tide in their annual rivalry game, Dobbs threw for 171 yards and a touchdown in the 19–14 loss at Bryant–Denny Stadium.
+Against rival South Carolina, he had 255 passing yards and two touchdowns in the 27–24 home victory.
 Dobbs led Tennessee to a 9–4 record, which was the most wins for the Tennessee program since 2007.
-The 2015 season was culminated with a 45–6 victory over the #12 Northwestern Wildcats in the 2016 Outback Bowl.
+The 2015 season culminated with a 45–6 victory over the #12 Northwestern Wildcats in the 2016 Outback Bowl.
 In the bowl game, Dobbs had two rushing touchdowns.